ampproject/amphtml/extensions/amp-mraid/amp-mraid.md

 # amp-mraid

-## Overview
+## Usage

-When the `amp-mraid` extension is included in an AMPHTML ad it will load `mraid.js` and register MRAID functions as host services.
-This allows `amp-analytics`, `amp-ad-exit`, and `amp-lightbox` to operate in mobile app ads.
+Use the `amp-mraid` component to load and register `mraid.js` functions and host services in an AMPHTML ad.
+This component allows
+`amp-analytics`, `amp-ad-exit`, and `amp-lightbox` to operate in mobile app ads.

 ## Validation